robertu94/robertu94.github.io/content/learning/intake.markdown

 When adding a new Podcast, listen to at least 3 non-holiday episodes before deciding to add a Podcast.
 Listening to 3 Podcasts ensures that you get a aggregate perspective on the topics they cover and the quality of their show.
 Many Podcasts have a year-end best of clip-show.
 I personally don't enjoy these and just delete them.
 Listening to non-holiday episodes helps weed out duds like these.
 The one possible exception would be extremely long Podcasts, but that should be evaluated on a case by case basis.

++ Apply the "Jones Theory" to your intake areas, what is missing and what is over-represented?
+{.activity}

 # Keep a High Signal to Noise Ratio

 I have found for me the higher the amount of noise in my Podcast/RSS feed, the less likely I am to use it.
 For that reason, I try to keep the signal to noise ratio as high as possible.